-The United States is extremely individualistic, tolerant of uncertainty, weak on power distance, masculine, and short term in regard to time orientation.
+The United States is a country that is extremely individualistic, tolerant of uncertainty, weak on power distance, masculine, and short-term orientated.

 2. What are the primary sources of diversity in the U.S. workforce?

 The U.S. workforce is characterized by diversity of all types-culture, gender, age, ability, religion, personality, social status, and sexual orientation.